The Admin Interface

 if it does not already exist, an SQLite database is built

 directly from the .cphrase configuration.
-A related operation is to Load DB into .cphrase.
-This updates the
+A related operation is to Copy DB into .db_xml.
+This builds a

 file with the state of the current database.
 This operation is dangerous for

-large databases because it literally will copy the entire contents of the database into the .cphrase
+very large databases because it literally will copy the entire contents of the database into the

 Managing .cphrase files